joyliu-q/ricebar/README.md

 ## WIP Features & Bugs
 - More efficient ricebar (CPU / memory usage)
+  - Phase 1 optimization done; 6~10% CPU utilization.
+More is always better but to achieve that we may need to disable GPU shaders by default and have them be user enabled.
 - Notchless menu bar (better width / height calculations)
 - Pong
   - Smoother animation and bouncier ball physics (not just basic, but boing)